tfsojon/richinsql-blog/content/post/2019-03-28-taking-dbatools-further.md

 So I just got my new SQL Server from the infrastructure team but I want to move some jobs and alerts maybe even some database mail configuration from another server in the estate to this one.
 Of course, I could script out each object individually or, yep you guessed it, I could use dbatools to copy them from the existing instance to the new one.

-Let&#8217;s see how I can do this with dbatools for various objects within the instance.
+Let's see how I can do this with dbatools for various objects within the instance.

 #### Agent Operator